SysKitTeam/docs-point/requirements/permission-requirements.md

 Permissions described below are automatically granted to Syskit Point by giving consent during the initial connection process.
 {% endhint %}

-To achieve its functionality, Syskit Point is registered as an **Enterprise Application in Entra ID.** The permissions model is based on OAuth and OpenID Connect flows.
+To achieve its functionality, Syskit Point is registered as an **Enterprise Application in Microsoft Entra ID.** The permissions model is based on OAuth and OpenID Connect flows.
 This enables Syskit Point to consume all of the APIs provided by Microsoft in a standard and well-defined way.
 It also allows the use of modern authentication, including Multi-Factor Authentication.\
 Syskit Point requires permissions to access several Microsoft APIs.
 There are two types of required permissions:

 * **Application permissions** - define what Syskit Point can do without a signed-in user.